-Step 3: Summarize: Today we have taken the additional and last step along this path of growing in human excellence, by looking at the importance of showing kindness and generosity to all of the people that we encounter.
+Step 4: Summarize: Today we have taken the additional and last step along this path of growing in human excellence, by looking at the importance of developing good friendships and the importance of showing justice to all of the people that we encounter.
 With all of these actions, we show respect for both our and others' human dignity, that value we all share!